islco/sudo/source/_posts/2018-04-10-webrtc-real-time-image-filtering.md

 video.play();
 ```

 Regardless of how or where the JS references the `<video>` element, it’s important that the `playsinline` attribute is present on it (i.e. `<video playsinline></video>`).
-Without this, your code won’t work in iOS, since those devices typically don’t allow video to autoplay (further reading).
+Without this, your code won’t work in iOS, since those devices typically don’t allow video to autoplay (see further reading below).

 Now that we have a reference to the `<video>` in our code, we’ll continue this ‘hot potato’ strategy, and pass it along to…